Orange-OpenSource/fiware-cepheus/README.md

 ### Installing from Debian packaging

-When you launch mvn install, you create two debian packages : cepheus-cep-{version}.deb and cepeheus-lb-{version}.deb.
+Using `mvn install` will create two debian packages: cepheus-cep-{version}.deb and cepeheus-lb-{version}.deb.
 Then you can install these packages lauching :

     dpkg -i cepheus-cep-{version}.deb
     dpkg -i cepheus-broker-{version}.deb

-Each command install the file jar in /usr/share/cepheus directory and create a symbolic links /usr/share/java/cepheus-cep.jar /usr/share/java/cepheus-broker.jar
-Each command verify java version requirement.

 ## Running